groboclown/petronia/README.md

 v3.0 is in an "alpha" stage of development.
 It misses key features that prevents it from creating a working environment.

 If you find issues with your environment, please [file a bug](https://github.com/groboclown/petronia/issues), and be sure to include which version of Windows you're using, and whether it's 32-bit or 64-bit.

-## Running

-v3.0 isn't ready for use, but for those testing it out, here's some instructions:

-1. Right now, only Windows integration is supported.
-So you'll need to be running with a version of Windows, preferably at or later than Windows 2000, though only Windows 10 is tested at the moment.
-1. Install Python 3.8 or later.
-If you're running a 64-bit OS, then use the 64-bit Python.
-If you are running a 32-bit OS, then use the 32-bit Python.
-1. Pull the project from Github, and checkout the `dev` branch.
-1. Make sure you have the Python executable in your path.
-1. Run `windows-test.bat`